jbfaden/MarkdownDoclet/src/readme.md

 # MarkdownDoclet
 Experiment with Javadoc Doclet which writes markdown instead of html.
-This is prints the markdown to stdout while processing, which is probably not the "right" way to do this.
-I'm not sure if this can be done cleanly, but worse case I'll ignore the html output.
+The two environment variables, "mddoc" and "htmldoc" are the locations of directories where a HTML version of the documentation and a MarkDown version of the documentation should be created.

+This is kludged a little bit for Autoplot, where the class Ops is so large it was causing GitLabs to fail.
+Also, several familiar classes like QDataSet and Datum have special handling as well.

 https://docs.oracle.com/javase/7/docs/jdk/api/javadoc/doclet/